 People don’t talk about it of course, not around the office, anyway.
 But in private – during of my conversations with them – it comes up as something that either holds people back or prevents them from putting themselves forward.

 It isn’t great to be feeling guilty at work, but your conscience is telling you something.

 Feeling guilty at work is entirely appropriate if you are robbing the pension fund, fiddling the petty cash, or stealing from your colleagues.
 It’s also right that you feel guilty if your employer is doing something harmful or illegal.
 After all, you represent your employer.
 Even though swindling or deceiving customers is often condoned in the corporate world, that doesn’t make it right.

 But the sort of guilt I’m thinking about now isn’t like that; it’s more of a subliminal, pervasive feeling.
 Self-awareness is a cornerstone of personal development and wellbeing, but it can produce internal conflicts which we’d often prefer to ignore.
 If something about your job offends your personal values, well, it’s easier (and safer) to ignore it than to examine the feelings it generates.

 A guilty conscience is a call to action.
 Guilt exists to make us examine our behaviour, so if you feel guilty about some aspect of your job, examine away!
-Of course, it follows that you also have a conscience (otherwise you wouldn’t feel guilty), so if your examination comes up with the wrong sort of evidence, you might have to blow the whistle, leave your job, or both.
+The good news is that, if you are feeling guilty at work, it follows you also have a conscience (otherwise you wouldn’t feel guilty), so if your examination comes up with the wrong sort of evidence, you might have to blow the whistle, leave your job, or both.

 Guilt and other signals that we are offending our own moral code can happen for much more subtle reasons.
 Economising with the truth, or telling customers a white lie, for example, might be the norm in some workplace cultures, but if you believe it to be wrong it will still gnaw away at you.